shrikantdottechie/pokemon_app/README.md

 "Added dynamic anchor tags to index.jsx "

-Render your individual pokemon in the show view Copy/paste your code from your Index.jsx into your Sshow.jsx` Change all your html code inside your Show.jsx file so that Your h1 tag says "Gotta Catch 'Em All"
+Render your individual pokemon in the show view Copy/paste your code from your Index.jsx into your Show.jsx` Change all your html code inside your Show.jsx file so that Your h1 tag says "Gotta Catch 'Em All"
 Add an h2 tag that will display the name of the pokemon Add an image tag that will display an image of the pokemon Add an anchor tag with the text of back, that will take you back to your Index.jsx view Update the route in the server.js to render the show view with the pokemon data Oh no!
-The image is broken because in our database the image links don't have the .jpg ending, let's fix that programatically!
+The image is broken because in our database the image links don't have the .jpg ending, let's fix that programmatically!
 Without going back to the database and editing it there, add on .jpg to the end of the pokemon's image data

 🔴 Commit:
 "Created show views of each pokemon"

+Continued...
+The User Stories
+When a user goes to the /pokemon route they will see an index of pokemon: the names of each Pokémon rendered to the page.
+When a user clicks on the name of the Pokémon, they will be taken to that Pokémon's show page, and will see the Pokémon's name and image.
+When a user goes to /pokemon/new a user sees a form that allows them to create a brand new Pokémon, and then redirects the user back to /pokemon

+Assignment
+Continue working by adding a New and Create Route and incorporating Mongoose JS